Biocomputing-Teaching/IntroBioinfo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to my former PhD student Michael A. Johnston for providing a compelling collection of initial examples I have used here.